rtkd/iddt/README.md

 ### TOR Hidden Service Mapping - Command and Control Server ###

 Part of a project to find the hash from "3301's Liber Primus".<br>
-1. Provides modified TOR source for HSDir drones (not included in this repository).<br>
+1. Provides modified TOR source for HSDir drones (not included in this repository).
-2. Accepts Hidden Service Descriptors and requests for Hidden Services that are handled by/pass through drones.<br>
+2. Accepts Hidden Service Descriptors and requests for Hidden Services that are handled by/pass through drones.
-3. Calculates Hidden Service URLs from descriptors and matches SHA512 and Whirlpool fingerprint of FQDN and PQDN against the provided hash.<br>
+3. Calculates Hidden Service URLs from descriptors and matches SHA512 and Whirlpool fingerprint of FQDN and PQDN against the known hash.
-4. Makes statistics available through an IRC bot and sends out alerts through IRC and IFTTT (SMS) if a match is found.<br>
+4. Makes statistics available through an IRC bot and sends out alerts through IRC and IFTTT (SMS) if a match is found.
-5. Provides an interface for dumping URLs for subsequent stages (service discovery, banner and markup grabbing and Elastic Search (not included in this repository)).<br>
+5. Provides an interface to access URLs for subsequent stages of this project (service discovery, banner and markup grabbing and Elasticsearch (not included in this repository)).

-#### Entry point ####
+#### Task ####

 https://github.com/rtkd/iddqd/blob/master/liber-primus__images--full/73.jpg<br>
 <br>